How to perform database queries for automation purposes

 SELECT sum(t.executionsdone) FROM ticket t JOIN orders o on t.ppsproductionuid=o.productionuid WHERE productionid= '20220503-093844'

-- Starting from scheduling
+- Starting from the state of scheduling:

 - When does an order start and end?